run-llama/llama_index/docs/core_modules/data_modules/documents_and_nodes/usage_documents.md

 1. `Document.metadata_seperator` -> default = `"\n"`

-When concatenating all key/value fields of your metadata, this field controls the separator bewtween each key/value pair.
+When concatenating all key/value fields of your metadata, this field controls the separator between each key/value pair.

 2. `Document.metadata_template` -> default = `"{key}: {value}"`